 You may have the right to confirm whether Fannie Mae is processing personal information about you.

 Access to Personal Information and Data Portability Rights

-You may have the right to ask that we disclose certain information to you about our collection and use of your personal information, including:
+For California and Texas, you may have the right to ask that we provide certain additional information to you about our collection and use of your personal information, including: